 Orphan Drugs & Rare Diseases

 Want to know more about orphan drugs & rare diseases in India?
 Read on!
-Prepared in association with Nishith Desai & Associates, a leading law firm in India, this is an extract from The Pharma Legal Handbook: India, available to purchase here for USD 99.
+Prepared in association with Nishith Desai & Associates, a leading law firm in India, this is an extract from The Pharma Legal Handbook: India, available to purchase here for GBP 99.